Online Goals Any Local Business Can (and Should) Track to Improve Their Digital Presence

-This just barely scratches the surface of what is possible with Google Analytics.
-However, you should now have enough guidance to start making a major impact to your digital presence.
+This barely scratches the surface of what is possible with Google Analytics.
+However, you should now have enough guidance to start making a significant impact on your digital presence.

 Need help with Local SEO or managing your Google My Business page?
 Want to make sure nothing gets left out?